rexder26/CTF-Writeups/General Notes🤷‍♂️.md

       - change the accept-language to the hints.

 ### I) SSTI
-## Identification Phase
 Identifying the template engine involves analyzing error messages or manually testing various language-specific payloads.
 Common payloads causing errors include `${7/0}`, `{{7/0}}`, and `<%= 7/0 %>`.
+>[!success] testing payload ` ${{<%[%'"}}%\ `

 Observing the server's response to mathematical operations helps pinpoint the specific template engine.
+## Intercepting Requests.
+- If you have programs those are made with some kinds express or node, they will send web requests so,
+	- You can intercept and watch it on `BURPSUITE` too.
+- If the program sends LDAP or another requests u need wireshark.
 ## Git CTF
 - get the .git link
 - download it with gitdumper.sh